About the Project

 Note: Survey responses are no longer being collected for this study

 As part of her research, Tamara produced several surveys: One for survivors of homicide and traffic fatalities, another for survivors of sexual assault and human trafficking, another for family members of missing people, as well as a survey for survivors of mass violence.
 The surveys were intended to gather experiences of all survivors — from those whose cases received little to no media attention, to those who experienced onslaughts of media coverage and requests from the media.
-The voices of these survivors have played an integral role in this study.
+The voices of these survivors have played an integral role in this study and Tamara’s ongoing work.

 There was also a survey for members of the media.
 This was meant to explore the experiences of journalists, methods for covering traumatic events, the prevalence of trauma-informed training and the impact of traumatic events on journalists.